 At Thompson & Knight, we understand the importance of coming together and fostering a sense of community.
-The following groups are important sources of camaraderie, support, development, and networking for our women and diverse attorneys.
+The following groups are important sources of camaraderie, support, development, and networking for attorneys.

 Female attorneys make up half of TK's 2020 new Partner class

 40% of TK's Management Committee members are women and/or self-identify as ethnically diverse

 Named one of the "Best Places to Work" by the Dallas Business Journal for 16 consecutive years

 More than half of TK Associates are gender and/or ethnically diverse

 The overall goal of the Women’s Initiative is to assist the Firm’s women attorneys in developing mentoring relationships and marketing opportunities to support their advancement and promotion.
 In particular, the Women’s Initiative focuses on the integration of women attorneys into the Firm, creating networking and marketing opportunities for women attorneys, and providing ongoing client and professional development.

 We recognize the importance of diversity at the highest levels of the Firm:

 - 75% of our hiring partners are women.

 - 60% of our 2020 equity partner promotions are women.